What Are Fresh Pins?

 When pinning a fresh pin with the same URL as a previous new pin, it is not considered a duplicate by Pinterest.
 You can still create multiple pins for a new blog or website content and save them to a few relevant different boards.

 For example, in your blog post you likely have a heading and subheadings that cover various topics related to the core point of your post.
-Make pins with different images, text overlays that correspond to subheadings (as long as it makes sense to do so), draft a unique description for each one, use different hashtags and then schedule the pins out to the most relevant boards (just a few!) using longer intervals.
+Make pins with different images, text overlays that correspond to subheadings (as long as it makes sense to do so), draft a unique description for each one and schedule the pins out to the most relevant boards (just a few!) using longer intervals.
+The advice on interval length varies widely Tailwind currently suggests 7 days but you do have a choice to pin closer together or further apart.

 Your older pins continue to have value (relevancy) as long as they are coming up in the search for keywords people are entering.
 But based on everything we’ve read, sharing them more than one or two additional times through the course of a year is about all you’ll want to do under this “fresh pins” change.